dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 In addition to providing data when first invoking the generator, we can send data into a generator by passing arguments to the next method.
 In the process, we wake up the generator from suspension and resume its execution.
 This passed-in value is used by the generator as the value of the whole yield expression, in which the generator was currently suspended, as shown in figure 6.3.

-In this example, we have two calls to the ninjaIterator’s next method.
+In this example, we have two calls to the ninjaIterator's next method.
 The first call, ninjaIterator.next(), requests the first value from the generator.
-Because our generator hasn’t started executing, this call starts the generator, which calculates the value of the expression "Hattori " + action, yields the Hattori skulk value, and suspends the generator’s execution.
-There’s nothing special about this; we’ve done something similar multiple times throughout this chapter.
+Because our generator hasn't started executing, this call starts the generator, which calculates the value of the expression "Hattori " + action, yields the Hattori skulk value, and suspends the generator's execution.
+There's nothing special about this; we've done something similar multiple times throughout this chapter.

 Figure 6.3 The first call to ninjaIterator.next() requests a new value from the generator, which returns Hattori skulk and suspends the execution of the generator at the yield expression.
 The second call to ninjaIterator.next("Hanzo") requests a new value, but also sends the argument Hanzo into the generator.
 This value will be used as the value of the whole yield expression, and the variable imposter will now carry the value Hanzo.

-The interesting thing happens on the second call to the ninjaIterator’s next method: ninjaIterator.next("Hanzo").
-This time, we’re using the next method to pass data back to the generator.
+The interesting thing happens on the second call to the ninjaIterator's next method: ninjaIterator.next("Hanzo").
+This time, we're using the next method to pass data back to the generator.
 Our generator function is patiently waiting, suspended at the expression yield ("Hattori " + action), so the value Hanzo, passed as the argument to next(), is used as the value of the whole yield expression.
 In our case, this means that the variable imposter in imposter = yield ("Hattori " + action) will end up with the value Hanzo.

-That’s how we achieve two-way communication with a generator.
-We use yield to return data from a generator, and the iterator’s next() method to pass data back to the generator.
+That's how we achieve two-way communication with a generator.
+We use yield to return data from a generator, and the iterator's next() method to pass data back to the generator.

-The next method supplies the value to the waiting yield expression, so if there’s no yield expression waiting, there’s nothing to supply the value to.
-For this reason, we can’t supply values over the first call to the next method.
+The next method supplies the value to the waiting yield expression, so if there's no yield expression waiting, there's nothing to supply the value to.
+For this reason, we can't supply values over the first call to the next method.
 But remember, if you need to supply an initial value to the generator, you can do so when calling the generator itself, as we did with NinjaGenerator("skulk").

 NOTE

 THROWING EXCEPTIONS

-There’s another, slightly less orthodox, way to supply a value to a generator: by throwing an exception.
+There's another, slightly less orthodox, way to supply a value to a generator: by throwing an exception.
 Each iterator, in addition to having a next method, has a throw method that we can use to throw an exception back to the generator.
-Again, let’s look at a simple example.
+Again, let's look at a simple example.

 Listing 6.9

 Throwing exceptions to generators

 Listing 6.9 starts similarly to listing 6.8, by specifying a generator called NinjaGenerator.
 But this time, the body of the generator is slightly different.
-We’ve surrounded the whole function body code with a try-catch block:
+We've surrounded the whole function body code with a try-catch block:

 We then continue by creating an iterator, and getting one value from the generator: